RaineChan/RaineCurrency/README.md

 # RaineCurrency

-Simple mod that adds coin items crafted from and based on resources from different mods, as well as Minecraft itself.
+Simple Minecraft mod that adds coin items based on resources from different mods. (ie. platinum coin craftable w ThermalFoundation platinum nugget)

+(Based on Thaumcraft's gold coins.
+Azanor made, and has the rights to, the original coin texture.
+I just changed the colors up a bit.)